-- (a) Contributions equal to 13% of salary for employee members (including 1% of salary to allow for Salary Continuance Cover); - (b) Top-up payments for exiting members equal to the following amount increased for contribution tax: Benefit Payment less (Vested Benefit x VBI)
+- (a) Contributions equal to 13% of salary for employee members (including 1% of salary to allow for Salary Continuance Cover); - (b) Top-up payments for exiting members equal to the following amount increased for contribution tax:

 Top-up payments are to be calculated and invoiced quarterly in arrears.
 Top-up payments are required for all retrenchments (VBI capped at 100%), but for other exits only when the VBI is below 100%.
 Benefit payments exclude the amount of any insurance proceeds; and